<< Yesterday

 1936 At Sportsman's Park, Eddie Morgan, appearing as a pinch-hitter in the Cardinals' 12-7 loss to the Cubs, hits a home run in his first major league first at-bat.
 During his brief stint with St. Louis and Brooklyn, the 21-year-old rookie's round-tripper will be his lone career homer.

 1949 Bobo Newsom signs as a free agent with the Senators.
-The 41-year-old right-hander, who will not appear with the club until the 1952 season, becomes the first major leaguer to join the same team on five different occasions (1935-37, '42, '43, '46-47, '52).
+The 41-year-old right-hander, who will not appear with the club until the 1952 season, becomes the first major leaguer to join the same team on five occasions (1935-37, '42, '43, '46-47, '52).

 1953 In their first game ever played in Milwaukee, the transplanted Braves beat the Cardinals at County Stadium, 3-2, thanks to Billy Bruton's walk-off home run off Gerry Staley in the tenth inning.
 The 27-year-old rookie center fielder will not hit another home run this season.

 1953 Bob Lemon nearly throws an Opening Day no-hitter against the White Sox, except for Minnie Minoso's first-inning single spoiling the bid.
-The Indians' hurler almost loses his shutout when fleet-footed outfielder Jim Rivera walks, steals second, and goes to third on a grounder, but he becomes the second out in the second frame attempting to swipe home.
+The Indians' hurler almost loses his shutout when fleet-footed outfielder Jim Rivera walks, steals second and goes to third on a grounder, but he becomes the second out in the second frame attempting to swipe home.

 1955 Elston Howard, named the American League's MVP in 1963, becomes the first black to play for the Yankees.
 The former Monarchs' catcher will appear in nine All-Star Games and 54 World Series games, compiling a .274 batting average during his 14-year playing career.

 1960 Bill Mazeroski hits the first home run of the season at Forbes Field, going deep in the bottom of the second of the Pirates' 13-0 rout of the Reds in the team's home opener.
-The Bucs' second baseman will also hit the last round-tripper of the season at the historic Pittsburgh ballpark, ending the season with a dramatic ninth-inning walk-off homer that beats in Yankees in Game 7 of the World Series.
+The Bucs' second baseman will also hit the last round-tripper of the season at the historic Pittsburgh ballpark, ending the season with a dramatic ninth-inning walk-off homer that beats the Yankees in Game 7 of the World Series.

 1961 Frank Lary tosses a one-hitter on Opening Day, beating the White Sox at Tiger Stadium, 7-0.
 Chicago's lone hit comes in the fifth inning when Jim Landis singles off the glove of shortstop Chico Fernandez.